 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated and separate financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.